AhmedHessain/digital-business-card/README.md

 The Digital Business Card project aims to create a modern and interactive business card using React.
 It utilizes the design provided in the Figma file [here](https://www.figma.com/file/4ctPLUvIn5b5Ep6YPOZWWd/Digital-Business-Card?node-id=0%3A1&mode=dev).
 By following the instructions and using the concepts learned in the Scrimba React tutorial [here](https://scrimba.com/learn/learnreact), you can build your own version of the digital business card.

-## Features

-- Responsive design that adapts to different screen sizes
-- Interactive components such as buttons and links
-- Integration of provided design elements from Figma
-- Customization options for personal information and branding

 ## Installation